 Metal Arbor

-Made of materials such as wrought iron or aluminum, with intricate designs or scrollwork.
-Suitable for adding a touch of elegance to formal gardens or contemporary landscapes.
+Made of materials such as wrought iron or aluminum, with intricate designs or scrollwork, it is suitable for adding a touch of elegance to formal gardens or contemporary landscapes.

 Suitability

 Arbors are most suitable for residential gardens, parks, or outdoor spaces where vertical interest, shade, or architectural detail is desired.
-They can be used to define entrances, pathways, or garden borders, creating a sense of enclosure and intimacy within the landscape.
+They can define entrances, pathways, or garden borders, creating a sense of enclosure and intimacy within the landscape.

 Materials